ppt000/mqtt_gateways/docs/source/concepts.rst

 Message Source
 --------------

-The source of a message has always been a nice to have rather than an obligation, and it should not be any different here.
+The source of a message has always been a nice to have, and it should not be any different here.
 The sender, which can be a device or a gateway, is considered as another optional characteristic in our message model.